mrOranger/RxJs/3. Common Operators/README.md

 ## Filtering with `filter`

-While map is a one-to-one operator, **filter** does not return the same input element, while decides who will be keept and who won't be emitted using a function that returns a boolean value.
-That particular function is also kwnown as **predicate**, meaning that it will predicate a value deciding who pass the test and who not.
+While map is a one-to-one operator, **filter** does not return the same input element, while decides who will be kept and who won't be emitted using a function that returns a boolean value.
+That particular function is also known as **predicate**, meaning that it will predicate a value deciding who pass the test and who not.
 Therefore, filter updates the size of the emitted string be reducing if it is necessary.

 Like the map `operator` the working of the `filter` is shown by the following figure: